Early treatment is key

 African Americans are far more likely than their white counterparts to contract glaucoma, and people of Asian descent are also at higher risk of certain types of glaucoma.5

 Glaucoma can’t be cured, but it can be treated—usually with aim of reducing pressure in the eye.
-Prescription eye drops are the most common early treatment.
+According to the American Optometric Association, prescription eye drops are the most common early treatment.
 Laser treatments or surgery might also be recommended.
-Patients with glaucoma will need to continue treatment for the rest of their lives, according to the American Optometric Association.6
+Patients with glaucoma will need to continue treatment for the rest of their lives.6

 When was the last time you saw your eye doctor for an examination?
-If it has been more than a year, maybe you should schedule an appointment.
+If it has been more than a year, you may want to schedule an appointment.